learn-co-students/oo-basics-v-000/README.md

 This looks kind of crazy, but the phrase `uninitialized constant Book` holds the answer: we need to define our Book class!

-**Top Tip:** You can run your tests, up until the first failure, using the `rspec --fail-fast` command.
+**Top Tip:** You can run your tests, up until the first failure, using the `learn --fail-fast` command.
 This delivers some testing output in more manageable chunks.

 ### Defining the Book Class